august 9, 2003

 may 27, 2003

-the final footage looks pretty darn good so i don't think there will be anything more to animate or re-shoot at all for the three little films. its really something looking at all the new footage - in total the three films come out to about nine minutes, so give or take as long as rejected - and it seems that every other shot has an experimental special effect in it. the multiple exposure bits are all still impressive but there's a psychedelic-y sequence that will make all the kids nauseous and has become my favorite of the bunch. so now we have twentysomething days to fly through vocal recording and a final sound mix - rob has been in town a few times to get these voices down with me and we're in the process of editing all those sessions. sound mix can get tedious but it is far more welcome than the nightmares of photography. i wanted to add a kung fu sequence to this one thing because i'd found the perfect music for it but that will have to wait for a nother time. occasional painting continues on the big film tho i've just run out of cels again. we went to the beach today and for the first time in the 8 years i've been living here i swam around in the ocean which is usually beyond cold. of course the sun cooked me from head to toe because i am a nature idiot so my writing may be slightly heat-feverish. i aM red as a lobster eating a tomato and amy is slathering me with some sort of aloe goo every 20 minutes. tomorrow morning there will be a don sized husk of shedded skin in the bed and i will be running around with a shiny new coat. currently though the tops of my feet are dark maroon and itchy and i want to saw them off. tonight we watched the latest in the ocean documentary series which had a bunch of killer whales flying out of the surf to eat baby seals. when they snatch one they play with it before eating it by hurling the seal dozens of feet into the air to each other for half an hour. there was all sorts of slow motion footage of floppy screaming baby seals being paddled back and forth by enormous whale flippers. they said they did not know why the whales bothered to do this
+the final footage looks pretty good so i don't think there will be anything more to animate or re-shoot at all for the three little cartoons. added up the three films come out to about nine minutes, and it seems that every other shot has a special effect in it. the multiple exposure bits are all still impressive but there's a psychedelic-y sequence that will make all the kids nauseous and has become my favorite of the bunch. so now we have twenty-something days to fly through vocal recording and a final sound mix - rob has been in town a few times to get these voices done with me and we're in the process of editing all those sessions. sound mix can get tedious but it is far more welcome than the nightmares of photography. i wanted to add a kung fu sequence to this one thing because i'd found the perfect music for it, but that will have to wait for another time. occasional painting continues on the big film though i've just run out of cels again. we went to the beach today and for the first time in the 8 years i've been living here i swam around in the ocean which is usually freezing. of course the sun cooked me from head to toe because i am a nature idiot so my writing may be slightly heat-feverish. amy is slathering me with some sort of aloe slime every 20 minutes. tomorrow morning there will be a don sized husk of shedded skin in the bed and i will be running around with a shiny new coat. currently though the tops of my feet are dark maroon and terribly itchy and i want to saw them off. i'm sorry you have to read this for whatever reason you are reading this. tonight we watched the latest in the ocean documentary series which had a bunch of killer whales flying out of the surf to eat baby seals. when they snatch one they play with it before eating it by hurling the seal dozens of feet into the air to each other for half an hour. there was all sorts of slow motion footage of floppy screaming baby seals being paddled back and forth by enormous whale flippers. they said they did not know why the whales bothered to do this

 may 14, 2003